Updated: October 12, 2024

 This image appears in an article on Alaska's workers' compensation insurance requirements.

-Workers’ compensation insurance is required for almost all Alaska employers, but keeping track of all the requirements can be a little tricky.
+Alaska workers’ compensation is a topic business owners in the state should get familiar with because its required for almost all AK employers.
+That said, keeping track of all the requirements can be a little tricky.
 In this guide, we’ll cover the basics of who should receive coverage, what exceptions exist, and how businesses can obtain a policy.

 Why do Alaska businesses need workers’ compensation insurance?